 BTW- To add some richness to your co-op experience, check out these monologues from Shakespeare that all teens should know, from our friend, Amy, at Humility and Doxology.

 Join Vicki and Sabrina (and the Bard) for an inspirational discussion on teaching Shakespeare in co-op!
 For more on teaching Shakespeare, try some ideas from our friend, Kat Patrick.
+Also, for tips on how to include Shakespeare in your homeschool, check out this post.

 PLEASE SUBSCRIBE TO HSHSP VIA COMPUTER